GevorgGevorgyan1/login-registration-system/README.md

 # Login and Registration System (Tkinter)

-This is a simple login and registration system built with **Python** and **Tkinter**.
+This is a login and registration system built with **Python** and **Tkinter**.
 It allows users to register with a username and password and then log in with the credentials.
 The system stores the usernames and passwords in a text file (`username_and_password.txt`).

 ## Features